dirkpetersen/hpc-containers/README.md

 1002:100200001:65536
 ```

 Inside the container we have a full uid range of 0-65535 and uid 0 inside is mapped to the actual user's uid 1001 outside the container on the host, uid 1 is mapped to 100100001 and uid 2 to 100100002.
 The host sees that user 1001's containers have an assigned uid range of 100100001 to 100165536 and user 1002 has 100200001 to 100265536 to play with, which is conveniently not overlapping.
+However, this approach scales only to uid/gid < 42000.

 See [this article for more details](
 https://opensource.com/article/19/2/how-does-rootless-podman-work)

 Many sites however have 5 digit UIDs and if we multiply 50000 with 100000 we have a problem because the resulting number of 5 billion is larger than the 32 bit namespace (4.2 billion) supported by Linux.
 Fortunately, a simple solution is to multiply the uid with only 10000 instead of 100000.
-Even though we only assign less than 1/6 of the full uid range this will still work as we need to provide 65536 UIDs only *inside* the container but a tiny fraction of those will actually be used on the host.
+Even though we only assign less than 1/6 of the full uid range this will still work as we need to provide 65536 UIDs only *inside* the container but a tiny fraction of those will actually be used on the host, in most cases this will be only root and nobody as rootless.

-The script [/etc/cron.hourly/hpc-user-namespaces](etc/cron.hourly/hpc-user-namespaces) creates and maintains /etc/subuid and /etc/subgid
-by multiplying each users' uid with 10000.
+The script [/etc/cron.hourly/hpc-user-namespaces](etc/cron.hourly/hpc-user-namespaces) creates and maintains /etc/subuid and /etc/subgid by multiplying each users' uid and gid with 10000.
 We run it as an hourly cron job to reduce confusion during new user onboarding.
 It executes `getent passwd` to query for UIDs which requires enumeration to be enabled in sssd.conf if you use a configuration with ActiveDirectory.

-Another approach is to [pre-create subuid/subgid for all possible uids](https://rootlesscontaine.rs/getting-started/common/subuid/), however we have not tested this approach as the list is quite long.
+Another approach is to [pre-create subuid/subgid for all possible uids](https://rootlesscontaine.rs/getting-started/common/subuid/), however we have not tested this approach as the list is quite long but a variation of this approach would be to take a similar logic by assigning a fixed slot of 65536 for each possible uid >=1000 but only write subuid/gid for users users who exist on the system.
+This scales up to uid/gid 62000 in our example and is explained in line 52 of the `hpc-user-namespaces` script.

+If you don't care if subuid and subgid are identical on each node you could have apptainer or another tool generate the next available range for each new user.
+With different caching states of ldap/AD servers the list of users may not be presented identically on each node as scripts are executed at different times (see below).
+You can activate the apptainer option by uncommenting lines 77-79 and commenting lines 66-75 in `hpc-user-namespaces`.

 Note that you can either use the format uid:start-range:uid-count or username:start-range:uid-count.
 If you pre-create subuid/subgid you must use the former option as usernames will not scale.

+Apptainer 1.1 is expected to no longer require a setup of subuid/subgid, we have not heard the same from Podman yet.

 #### Enable enumeration in SSSD